Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 Supervisor
 ----------

-The daemon was designed to be managed using `supervisord`, a cron job / daemon process control system.
-This is how I was running it whilst developing, however I didn't get chance to commit my configuration in such a way that it would be setup automatically when installing the project.
+As previously mentioned, I used `supervisord` to run the daemon whilst developing, however I didn't get chance to commit my configuration in such a way that it would be setup automatically when installing the project.
 Since the daemon can also be ran manually simply by executing it directly with Python I didn't think it was worth spending time bundling this.

 Deployment
 ----------